5th Infantry Division (United States): Post-Vietnam

 On 21 October 1974 the 1st Brigade, 5th Infantry Division was reactivated at Fort Polk in Louisiana as part of the Army's new 24-division force.
 Due to lack of sufficient housing, the brigade initially only had two maneuver battalions.
 (Maneuver and Firepower, Chap XIII) The division base and a second brigade was organized in 1975–77, and the Louisiana Army National Guard's 256th Infantry Brigade was assigned as the 'round-out' third brigade of the division.

 In 1989, units of the 5th Division, based at Fort Polk deployed in support of Operation Nimrod Dancer to protect American interests in Panama.
 First Battalion, 61st Infantry (Mechanized), "Roadrunners" (1st Brigade, 5th ID) was one of the first reinforcing units and remained there until September when there was a hand over to 4th Battalion, Sixth Infantry (Mechanized), "Regulars" (2nd Brigade, 5th ID).
-4–6 Infantry was in country and assisted during Operation Just Cause helping to overthrow Panamanian leader Manuel Noriega, and also assisted in an emergency extraction of Delta Force operators engaged in Operation Acid Gambit when their helicopter went down.
-Two Soldiers were killed in action from the 5th Infantry Division during Just Cause: CPL Ivan M. Perez and PVT Kenneth D. Scott.
+4–6 Infantry was in country and assisted during United States invasion of Panama (Operation "Just Cause") helping to overthrow Panamanian leader Manuel Noriega, and also assisted in an emergency extraction of Delta Force operators engaged in Operation Acid Gambit when their helicopter went down.
+Corporal Ivan M. Perez and PVT Kenneth D. Scott were killed in action from the 5th Infantry Division during Just Cause.

 In August 1990, the 5th Division was alerted to prepare for deployment in support of Operation Desert Shield, and the Louisiana Army National Guard's 256th Infantry Brigade was mobilized as the 'round-out' third brigade in November.
 The Division began sending units to train at Fort Hood, and established a division headquarters-forward (5ID-(Fwd)) at the Texas base to prepare for deployment.
 The plan was to get all elements of the 256th Brigade up to standards, and then complete a rotation at the National Training Center at Fort Irwin before the division deployed to Southwest Asia.
-The 5ID (fwd) immediately encountered problems with the 256th Brigade units, and training began to suffer as a result.
+5th ID Forward immediately encountered problems with the 256th Brigade units, and training suffered as a result.
 Several members of the 256th Brigade went AWOL, while others refused to train as directed.
 These delays prevented the Division from deploying to Fort Irwin, and the subsequent rapid start and end of Operation Desert Storm effectively kept the Division from ultimately deploying to Southwest Asia in any capacity.
 All units returned to Fort Polk by March 1991, with the 256th Brigade demobilization occurring later in May of that same year.

 The 5th Division remained at Fort Polk until it was inactivated and reflagged as the 2nd Armored Division November 1992.